Grounded by Corona? Looking for something useful to do?

 Write an honors thesis!

-Research a question of your choice, work with a faulty mentor, earn six course credits, and graduate with honors in political science!
+Research a question of your choice, work with a faculty mentor, earn six course credits, and graduate with honors in political science!
 We are here to support you (well, where would we go anyway).
 The deadline will be handled very flexibly this year.
 Contact Prof. Weber and we take it from there.
 (And please do read the rest of this page.)

 The senior honors thesis is the culmination of your college experience, emphasizing critical thinking, writing, and independent research.
 Completing an honors thesis is an opportunity for you to satisfy your intellectual curiosity and develop a major research project in Political Science, develop transferable skills, work closely with a faculty mentor who has expertise in your area of inquiry, and open windows into future professions.
-Completion of an honors thesis is highly recommended for Political Science majors who are considering pursuing an advanced (e.g., masters, doctoral, or professional) degree.
+Completion of an honors thesis is highly recommended for Political Science majors who consider pursuing an advanced (e.g., masters, doctoral, or professional) degree.

 Students who successfully complete their thesis and have it approved by their mentor, two faculty readers, and the Committee on Undergraduate Honors are eligible to graduate with honors in Political Science.
 The Committee on Undergraduate Honors annually awards the Kanner Prize ($500) to an outstanding Baruch honors thesis.